Transition to Year 1 - Notes for Parents

 The children have a choice of equipment to play with at break times and lunch times such as bean bags, skipping ropes, soft balls, quoits and stilts.

-The children are encouraged to play together with children of their own age and develop their friendships.
+The children are encouraged to play together and develop their friendships.

 Children in Year 1 need to bring in their own fruit to School daily.
 Children may bring in a piece of fruit, small portion of fruit in a labelled box or alternatively bring in some money in a named purse which they can use to buy a portion of fruit from the kitchen shop at break times.

 In Year 1 the children get the opportunity to begin to use the main school library.
 They can choose a fiction book from the infant section or a non-fiction book.